getify/Functional-Light-JS/manuscript/ch2.md

 foo( [1,2,3] );
 ```

 Simple enough.
-But what if now we wanted to give a parameter name to each of the first two values in the passed in array?
+But what if now we wanted to give a parameter name to each of the first two values in the passed-in array?
 We aren't declaring individual parameters anymore, so it seems we lost that ability.

 Thankfully, ES6 destructuring is the answer.
-Destructuring is a way to declare a *pattern* for the kind of structure (object, array, etc) that you expect to see, and how decomposition (assignment) of its individual parts should be processed.
+Destructuring is a way to declare a *pattern* for the kind of structure (object, array, etc.) that you expect to see, and how decomposition (assignment) of its individual parts should be processed.

 Consider: